Shop around before switching basic bank accounts

 But due to the credit crunch this is now changing how consumers think, and are now proactively seeking better deals, not only just on price but also the quality of the service offered.
 This has now made banks become more competitive and is driving banks to offer better deals and more value for money.
 With more and more consumers willing to switch or compare bank accounts offered this is driving banks to become more competitive.

 It is relatively complicated for you to monitor the actual cost of your bank accounts in relation to interest forgone and the expected value of fees.
 Consumers need a transparent comparison of offers between accounts and banks so they can make an informed choice on whom to use.

 Compare Bank Accounts hope to change all this by offering transparent information on the key fee elements of an account so that you can see visible benefits for switching, as some of the actual benefits can be substantial.

 So what is stopping people from changing to a different bank account?
 One of the main reasons is that 45 percent of people are ‘not very’, or ‘not at all’, confident that the process would go smoothly if they were to switch bank accounts.
 And an astonishing Twenty-eight percent of consumers that did switch accounts reported some kind of problem.

 So why would I Switch?

-By switching bank accounts this forces banks to reform their out dated customer service policies and forces banks to spend more time servicing existing and new customers knowing that it will cost them when things goes wrong.
+By switching bank accounts this forces banks to reform their outdated customer service policies and forces banks to spend more time servicing existing and new customers know that it will cost them when things go wrong.
 Remember you are paying for a service and a bank will charge you if you go overdrawn.